SOME PROCEDURES HAVE CHANGED DURING THE COVID-19 PANDEMIC!

 It is further ORDERED and ADJUDGED that within 5 days from the date of e-service of this Order/Judgment, the attorney submitting this Order/Judgment shall:

-Furnish a copy of this Order/Judgment to each self-represented party by U.S. Mail, first class, postage paid; and,
+Furnish a copy of this Order/Judgment to each self-represented party by U.S. Mail, first class, postage paid or via the E-portal and,

 File a certificate signed by that attorney that delivery of this Order/Judgment has been made as set forth herein.